 Experiment and find what works best for you.
 If your stress feels overwhelming, talk to your doctor or a mental health professional.
 They can offer emotional support and suggest other effective, healthy, non-food coping methods.

 Most people don’t get nearly enough sleep.
 And while you’re probably aware of the effects on your mood or energy level, you may not know that lack of sleep is also thought to play a big role in junk food cravings.
-A recent study in Sleep showed that sleep restriction resulted in more hunger and less ability to control intake of “palatable snacks.”
+A recent study in

 So make the effort to turn in a little bit earlier every night.
 You might also want to stop eating a few hours before you intend to go to bed.
 A full stomach can cause indigestion and interfere with your ability to fall or stay asleep.